appdevdesigns/opsportal_docs/tutorial/tutorial_sprint0_05_designFixtures.md

 If we decide to update the design specifications in the future, then this one file will need to be updated so it continues to represent the latest "correct" version of the specifications.

 In our design, we are pulling our information from an `ApprovalRequest` model.
-So I'm going to create a sample set of data in : `test/fixtures/approvalrequests.json`
+You need to create a sample set of data in : `test/fixtures/approvalrequests.json`

 ```json
 [